Height: 6 feet

 Edible Qualities

-Joan J Raspberry is a medium-sized shrub that is typically grown for its edible qualities.
+Joan J Raspberry is a medium-sized shrub that is commonly grown for its edible qualities.
 It produces large clusters of ruby-red heart-shaped berries which are usually ready for picking from late summer to early fall.
 The berries have a sweet taste.

 The berries are most often used in the following ways: